 While it may be daunting, tech companies should invest in expertise that will enhance their ability to analyse, monitor and devise strategies for regulatory readiness.
-The ability to adapt and reinforce all aspects of their compliance program on an ongoing basis is critical.
+The ability to adapt and reinforce all aspects of their compliance programme on an ongoing basis is critical.

-For instance, tech companies should aim to develop and continuously improve a sound compliance program capable of not only preventing possible violations but detecting them as early as possible when they do occur.
+For instance, tech companies should aim to develop and continuously improve a sound compliance programme capable of not only preventing possible violations but detecting them as early as possible when they do occur.
 This effort should include:

 - Reevaluating policies, processes and controls related to compliance with regulations.